 About the house

-Big changes are happening here at Stockton House!
 Our renovation plans started back in 2018 when we reached out to industry experts to help make our vision a reality.

 Stockton House is a beautiful 18th century grade II* listed building full of history.
 We wanted to preserve the original, unique features and architecture the house has to offer and play homage to the history and heritage this amazing house has.

-Working alongside top architects Jonathan Holland Architects, we carefully crafted and planned how we want the house to look and feel, as well as investigating how the spacious, luxurious rooms could be transformed from what once was a family home to a bespoke wedding venue.
+Working alongside top architects Jonathan Holland Architects, we carefully crafted and planned how we wanted the house to look and feel, as well as investigating how the spacious, luxurious rooms could be transformed from what once was a family home to a bespoke wedding venue.

 Stylish Georgian Design